 Say "Thank You"

-Remember to thank everyone who sponsors you and assure them that their donation is well invested.
+Remember to thank everyone who supports you and assure them that their funds are well invested.
 Begin with a positive attitude and keep it throughout this process, and you will be off to a great start to financing your ISV Program.

 "Through ISV, I have learned what major issues that we are facing.
 This experience has given me the opportunity to grow and learn about other cultures and problems facing the environment.
 I don't think there is anything that could be changed about the program and what it teaches.
 Thank you for the opportunity to experience this."